TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-asdk-supportability.md

 # ASDK - Azure Stack Development Kit Supportability

 Thank you for your interest in Azure Stack.
 As outlined in [Microsoft Azure Stack Troubleshooting](https://docs.microsoft.com/azure/azure-stack/azure-stack-troubleshooting), the Azure Stack Development Kit is offered as an **evaluation environment** with no support available through Microsoft Customer Support Services.
-Please understand that any support cases opened for ASDK will be redirected to the MSDN Forum and closed.
+Please note that any support cases opened for ASDK will be redirected to the MSDN Forum and closed.

 ## **Recommended Steps**